Jok Moo

 • garlic cloves3 large

-• cilantro roots or thick stems3 med
+• cilantro roots or thick bottom stems3 med

 • whole white peppercorns1 tsp